box/developer.box.com/content/guides/box-ai/ai-models/index.md

 The list may change depending on the model availability.
 Models offered in **Preview** mode have not been fully performance-tested at scale and are made available on an as-is basis.
 You may experience variability in model/output quality, availability, and accuracy.
 </Message>

+## Core Box AI Models

+Box AI is powered by the following AI models.
+These models are integrated with Box AI to facilitate various use cases while adhering to enterprise grade standards.
+Below, you’ll find information about each model, including its capabilities, intended applications, and applicable usage guidelines.

 <TileGrid rows="2">
 		<Tile type="gpt" title="azure__openai__gpt_4_1_mini" href="/guides/box-ai/ai-models/azure-openai-gpt-4-1-mini-model-card">